-There is malaria in South Africa but it's restricted to certain regions in three provinces: parts of Limpopo and Mpumalanga and north-eastern KwaZulu Natal.
-These regions lie at a low altitude and experience summer rainfall and hot and humid summer temperatures which are the perfect weather conditions for malaria-carrying mosquitos to exist.
+There is malaria in South Africa, but it's restricted to certain regions in three provinces parts of Limpopo and Mpumalanga and north eastern KwaZulu-Natal.

+These regions lie at a low altitude and experience summer rainfall and hot and humid summer temperatures which are the perfect weather conditions for malaria carrying mosquitoes to exist.

-Not all mosquitos carry the malaria parasite.
+Not all mosquitoes carry the malaria parasite.
 The ones that do belong to the anopheles group.
-The risk of contracting malaria is highest between May and September, but it's advisable to take anti-malaria tablets on any holiday to South Africa regardless of the time of year.
+The risk of contracting malaria is highest between May and September, but it's advisable to take antimalaria tablets on any holiday to South Africa regardless of the time of year.

-Mosquitos are most active - bite more - between dusk and dawn so take the necessary steps not to be bitten.
-Wear long pants with socks and closed shoes and a long-sleeved shirt in the evening and liberally spray mosquito repellent on yourself and in your room.
+Mosquitoes are most active bite more between dusk and dawn so take the necessary steps not to be bitten.
+Wear long pants with socks and closed shoes and a long sleeved shirt in the evening and liberally spray mosquito repellent on yourself and in your room.
 Always sleep under a mosquito net if provided.

-If you experience any flu-like symptoms within 10-15 days of first arriving in a malaria area, go to a doctor immediately and insist on being tested for malaria.
-The disease is life-threatening and fatal if not diagnosed and treated early.
+If you experience any flu-like symptoms within 10-15 days of first arriving in a malaria area, go to a doctor immediately and insist on being tested for malaria The disease is life threatening and fatal if not diagnosed and treated early.